A research instrument from Data Druid Tech. New for 2026.

 A research instrument worthy of the work.

-Plan your instrument, collect mixed-methods data offline, then code the open responses with Margin — a research AI grounded in your own dataset.
+Plan your instrument, collect mixed-methods data offline, then read the open responses with Margin — a research AI grounded in your own dataset.
 Built for the researchers, NGO M&E teams, and consultancies who actually have to make sense of what they gather.

 Interview a3 · Senior official, NIA Ghana 30:12 · audio